teambit/docs/docs/best-practices.md

 ## Working with VCS (git)

-It is recommended to commit the following to your VCS (e.g. git) from your workspace](/docs/workspace):
+It is recommended to commit the following to your VCS (e.g., git) from your [workspace](/docs/workspace):

 - Workspace configuration.
 The configuration may reside in `package.json` or `bit.json` in the root of the workspace.
 - Bit index, i.e. `.bitmap` file in the root of the workspace.
-This file is used to restore all components that are exported to the server by using the `bit import` command.
+This file is used to restore all the components exported to the server by using the `bit import` command.
-- Optionally, you can commit imported components, but those can be restored from the server.
+- Optionally, you can commit imported components, but you can also restore them from the server.
 However, any changes made to local components after they are imported and are not re-exported to the server should be committed.

 The [components storage (scope)](/docs/workspace#components-storage-scope) should not be committed.
-By default it is created under the `git` folder, so they are gitignored.
+By default, it is created under the `git` folder, so they are gitignored.

 ## Import Often